 Especially in the regions south of the central mountain range, more rain should be expected in Dec, Jan and Feb.
 However, completely rainy and drizzly days are rare, even in Rainy Season.
 Temperatures can reach up to 35°C. In Dry Season it usually rains less than 6 days per month and temperatures rise average up to 26°C. Up in the mountains in central Bali, with peaks over 3,000 meter high, temperatures are considerably cooler.

 Bali is something I believe everyone should (e)xperience at least once in their lifetime.
 Due to all the reasons described in this blog.
-Enjoy!
+Join a guided group or private tour to get the most out of your trip!
+The guide knows all the hidden gems.

 Due to tranquil atmosphere on Bali, the island attracts people from all walks of life with the same goal: to relax.
 And yoga is a one way to do that.
 Nowadays there are several yoga retreats offered on Bali.
 Stretch & relax!